Ancient Egyptian Symbols

 The Eye of Horus represents protection, royal power and good health.

-The ankh was the ancient Egyptian hieroglyphic character that symbolized eternal life.
+The ankh is a cross with a loop on the top.
+The ankh is the ancient Egyptian hieroglyphic character that symbolized eternal life.

 Egyptians are strong believers in the afterlife and that the ankh helped protect them and helped them transition to life after death.
 Egyptian gods are often portrayed carrying it by its loop, or bearing one in each hand, arms crossed over their chest.